PhilipYip1988/python-tutorials/002_markdown/readme.md

 $$ f\left(x\right)=a_0+\sum_{n=1}^{\infty}\left(a_n\cos{\frac{n\pi x}{L}}+b_n\sin{\frac{n\pi x}{L}}\right) $$

 Note GitHub has more issues rendering Latex than JupyterLab or VSCode.
 The equation above does not render properly as an inline equation but renders as a display equation on GitHub.
-On JupyterLab and VSCode the display equation rendes properly.
+On JupyterLab and VSCode the display equation renders properly.

 Use of Latex is outwith the scope of this tutorial.
 Microsoft Word has a what you see is what you get (WYSIWYG) equation editor.
 The equation should be created using Unicode.
 Then a blank equation should be created and LaTeX selected.
 The original equation typed with the Unicode setting can then be copied and pasted: